 Ingrid Rehn of Sherwood Park, Alberta, writes: “When on holiday, we took a side trip to a small town.
 Stopping on the side of the road I saw this truck/car coming in the distance.
 I positioned myself so I could take a good shot of this model car, which was just perfect and makes for a wonderful photo.”
 It sure does, Ingrid!

-Don’t miss this impressive 1931 Model A Ford restoration!
+Don’t miss this impressive Model A Ford restoration.

 Wendy Erlendson of Ste.
-Rose du Lac, Manitoba, sent in this gorgeous shot that showcases not only the beauty of the Camaro, but also the hard work and diligence of its owner.
+Rose du Lac, Manitoba, sent in this gorgeous car picture that showcases not only the beauty of the Camaro, but also the hard work and diligence of its owner.
 Just check out that flawless finish!
-Here are 15 DIY car cleaning tricks to make any car look like it just rolled off the showroom floor.

-Check out this race car enthusiast’s one-of-a-kind Camaro!
+Take a look at this race car enthusiast’s one-of-a-kind Camaro.

 Should I Stay or Should I Go?